 The Lunar New Year theme is one of my favourite kids’ yoga classes to teach.
-The holiday has all the elements of a great yoga session for kids like rich mythology, colourful stories with loads of animals and thought-provoking lessons to pass on to children.
+The holiday has all the elements of a great yoga session for kids like rich mythology, colourful stories with loads of animals and thought-provoking lessons.

-The Lower Mainland British Columbia where we primarily teach yoga is made up of well over 30% of people who celebrate Lunar New Year, but it is still not an official civic holiday.
-Bringing some more of the holiday into our classes is one small way we choose to honour its rich history and the multitudes of people in our community for whom it is important.
+In Lower Mainland British Columbia, where we teach yoga, more than 30% of the population celebrates Lunar New Year, but it is still not an official civic holiday.
+Bringing some more of the holiday into our classes is one small way we choose to honour its rich history, and the multitudes of people in our community for whom it is important.